kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 A user runs a distributed training job where every Pod must share the same RDMA Partition Key (PKey) to communicate.
 The NIC supports 16 VFs.
-The driver sets `sharingAffinity.attributeKeys: ["networking.example.com/pkey"]`.
+The driver sets `sharingAffinity.parameterKeys: ["networking.example.com/pkey"]`.
 The scheduler finds a node where a NIC has enough capacity and is either "unlocked" or already locked to that specific PKey.